 This plant group generally has fine-textured foliage and long, slender, curved flowers, usually borne in dense clusters.
 Many cannot tolerate salt-laden soils, poor water quality, heavy summer irrigation, or heavy frost, but all are attractive enough to warrant some risk taking.
 Like other members of the protea family, they are sensitive to high levels of phosphorus in the soil.
 Fertilize lightly and avoid high-phosphorus fertilizers.Grevillea robusta

-Originally hybrids between oranges and pummelos, grapefruit trees can reach 25–30 ft. tall (most...
+Originally hybrids between oranges and pummelos, grapefruit trees can reach to 25–30 ft. tall (m...

 Best lime for California and Hawaii gardens.
 It is a type of the “Persian” or “Tahit...